 A backyard swimming pool can be an especially inviting oasis — particularly on a hot and sultry day.
-Swimming pools are more popular than ever, making them one of the most popular sources of outdoor home entertainment.
+Swimming pools like an inground fiberglass pool are more popular than ever, making them one of the most popular sources of outdoor home entertainment.

 As most pool owners know, the expense of a pool – be it an elaborate in-ground style or simple above-ground model, doesn’t end with the purchase and installation.
 There are ongoing costs that range from chemicals that keep water fresh to the utility costs that power equipment.
 Maintaining a pool is essential to a safe and healthy swim experience.
 Additionally, performing regular maintenance can prevent big repair bill down the road.

 The first and most important regular pool maintenance task is keeping the pool water chemically balanced.
 Beyond making for a healthy swim environment, properly balanced water will prevent damage to the pool liner, tile and equipment.
 Test your pool water regularly and add chemicals as necessary.